BijendraRaut/Amethi/README.md

 # Amethi

-> This is my first web projrct.
+> This is my first web project.
 I want to develop a city website using HTMl, CSS and Bootstrap

 ### What is Amethi?
->Amethi is a town in the Indian state of Uttar Pradesh.
+> Amethi is a town in the Indian state of Uttar Pradesh.
 It is a major town of the Amethi district, in the Faizabad division.

 ### For Developer
 > If you want to contribute on this project then follow steps: